Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 ![dead cap found](c6465.png)

 I ripped off the capacitor and cleaned up the solder pads.
+(I should clarify, I de-soldered the capacitor)

 ## Repaired